Japan's 'Moon Sniper' attempts historic lunar landing

 JAXA has already made a pinpoint landing on an asteroid, but the challenge is greater on the Moon, where gravity is stronger.

-With its "sniper" technology, Japan hopes to "showcase its presence" in space and provide pivotal information on the Moon's history, according to Morota.

-The mission also has ambitions to shed light on the mystery of water resources that will be key to building bases on the Moon one day.
+The mission also has ambitions to shed light on the mystery of the Moon's possible water resources that will be key to building bases there one day.

-The lunar surface is desert-like, but at the poles, where the terrain is rugged and sunlight is scarce, there are areas where water could exist.

 "The possibility of lunar commercialisation depends on whether there is water at the poles," Morota said.